 To bake:

-Stir the bread mixture one more time just for fun.
+Preheat oven to 350 F. Stir the bread mixture one more time just for fun.
 Sprinkle (generously) with the magic sugar.
 Heavy on the sugar.
 The sugar is what creates the sexy crust on top of the pudding as it bakes.
 Toss it in the oven about 15 min. before you sit down for dinner.
 The pudding will take 40- 50 min. to bake.
 If the top is not getting nice and brown, turn up the oven a bit and leave it in a while longer.
 A nice deep brown is desirable here.

 Trade secret: To tell if the pudding is done use the "skin test": Jam your finger into the middle of the pudding.
 If it burns, it's most likely done.
 Or just use a knife to poke the center and be sure the custard is set.